-In conclusion, I would like to offer a final piece of advice.
-Try to strike a balance between openness and restriction.
-That is the take away message I want to pass on to you as budding scientists and as people.
+In conclusion, I would like to offer a final piece of advice: try to strike a balance between openness and restriction.
+This is the takeaway message I want to pass on to you both as budding scientists in particular and as people more generally.
 It applies to scientific research and to our own thinking.
 We must remain open-minded and open to new and sometimes surprising ideas, but we must not open our minds to such an extent that our brains fall out!
-So, be open to new ideas, possibilities, perspectives, but never lose your critical gaze.
+In other words, be open to new ideas, possibilities, perspectives, but never lose your critical gaze.

 Develop the habit of gauging the reliability of a belief by considering the way it came about.
 Screen the arguments you are presented with for reasoning errors.
-And most of all develop the habit of critically reflecting on your own thinking and beliefs.
+And most importantly, develop the habit of critically reflecting on your own thinking and beliefs.
 Critical thinking is an indispensable skill in the information age in which we live.
 It makes little sense today to cram your head full of facts that are accessible by simply consulting your smartphone.
-What makes sense is to develop the right filters to process that constant stream of information.
+What makes sense, is to develop the right filters to process that constant stream of information.

-I believe critical thinking is one of the most important hiatuses in our education today and I hope that this book has filled this hiatus for you.
-Because, as I pointed out in the previous chapter, critical thinking is first and foremost a matter of responsibility.
+I believe critical thinking is one of the most important holes in our education today, and I hope that this book has filled this gap for you,ebcause, as I pointed out in the previous chapter, critical thinking is first and foremost a matter of responsibility.
 Bad thinking leads to bad outcomes.
-In light of the important challenges that we face today, one thing is certain: the future will be determined by the quality of our thinking.
+Considering the important challenges that we face today, one thing is certain: the future will be determined by the quality of our thinking.
 Up to you, dear student or reader, to contribute to a better world as a critical thinker!

 Summary: